shogo-ni/InfoCenter-Speech-To-Speech-IOS-Swift/README.md

 #####Setup
 The app uses a library for connecting over a websocket.
 The library is on GitHub and it is called [**StarScream**.] (https://github.com/daltoniam/Starscream)

-The iPad graphics are setup for the standard iPad, not the ipad pro.
+The iPad graphics are setup for the standard iPad, not the iPad pro.

-:+1:
+:+2:

 - Start App
 - Speak in your langauge